microtema/stream-listener-starter/README.md

 ## 11 - Risks and Technical Debt

-* Due to the Few code maintainer the code needs to be tested within high load and long duration
+* Due to the few code maintainers the code needs to be tested within high load and long duration in multiple use cases
 * Graceful shutdown need to be observed for erroneously behaviors

 ## 12 - Glossary